yogsototh/Scratch/content/html/en/blog/Learn-Vim-Progressively.md

 Only 5 commands.
 This is very few to start.
 Once these command start to become natural (may be after a complete day), you should go on level 2.

-But before, just a little remark on _edition mode_.
+But before, just a little remark on _"Normal" mode_.
 In standard editors, to copy you have to use the `Ctrl` key (`Ctrl-c` generally).
 In fact, when you press `Ctrl`, it is a bit like if all your key change meaning.
-With vim in edition mode, it is a bit like if your `Ctrl` key is always pushed down.
+With vim in "Normal" mode, it is a bit like if your `Ctrl` key is always pushed down.

-A last word about notation: instead of writing `Ctrl-λ`, I'll write `C-λ`.
+A last word about notation: instead of writing `Ctrl-λ`, I'll write `<C-λ>`.

 ## 2nd Level -- Feel comfortable